 Diagnosing Spider Bites

 Even the medical community has difficulty diagnosing the cause of a mysterious wound.
 Symptoms of different maladies manifest themselves in different ways with different patients, so it is often extremely problematic to make a correct diagnosis.
-Rick Vetter of the University of California at Riverside conducted research that revealed fifty (50) causes of necrotic (tissue-destroying) wounds other than the bite of a brown recluse spider.
+Rick Vetter of the University of California at Riverside conducted research that revealed at least fifty (50) causes of necrotic (tissue-destroying) wounds other than the bite of a brown recluse spider.
 His article can be accessed online here.

 North American Spiders Known to be Dangerously Venomous

-Only “widow spiders” (genus Latrodectus with five species) and “brown spiders” (genus Loxosceles with approximately 13 species) in the United States and Canada are proven to be dangerous to people.
+Only “widow spiders” (genus Latrodectus with five species) and “brown spiders” (genus Loxosceles with approximately 13 species) in the United States and Canada are proven to be potentially dangerous to people.
 Bites from these spiders are extremely rare and very, very few of them result in serious symptoms that require special medical treatment.

 The “hobo spider,” Eratigena agrestis, is a European spider that has become established in the Pacific Northwest of the United States (and adjacent southern Canada).
 This species is not regarded as dangerously venomous in its native Europe, but there are persistent rumors that the bites of U.S. populations can cause necrotic wounds much like recluse spiders.
 This has not been reproduced in the laboratory, so there is no consensus on exactly what is going on here.
-The findings of the most recent research into this matter were published in March of 2011.
-The study “confirms previous results and provides further evidence that the hobo spider, E. agrestis, is not a spider of medical concern” (Gaver-Wainwright et al. 2011).
-By thoroughly reading that paper in the above link, you will come to understand some of the reasons that it was ever implicated as a “dangerous” spider to begin with.
+However, the findings of recent research provide evidence that their venom is unlikely to be medically significant.
+McKeown et al. 2014 documented a verified hobo spider bite and the symptoms were fairly unremarkable.
+Also, research published in 2011 showed that the venom did not kill mammalian cells (was not necrotic) and that specimens exposed to MRSA did not transfer the bacteria; the research “confirms previous results and provides further evidence that the hobo spider is not a spider of medical concern” (Gaver-Wainwright et al. 2011).

 Avoiding Spider Bites